Skip to main content Skip to page footer

 With the MVV app

-• Timetable information - find connections from door to door
+• Timetable information – find a door-to-door route

-• Automatic ticketing by entering start and destination or MVVswipe
+• Automatic ticketing via start and destination entry or MVVswipe

-• For any number of journeys on the day of validity and the following day until 6 a.m.
+• For unlimited journeys on the day of validity and the following day until 6 am

-• Single or group day pass for up to 5 people
+• Single or group day ticket for up to 5 people

-• Correct day ticket by entering start and destination
+• Correct day ticket based on start and destination

-The MVV accepts no liability for accidents, damage or injuries that may result from the use of the MVV cycle rallies on offer.
-Participation is at the user's own risk.
+MVV accepts no liability for accidents, damage or injuries that may arise from taking part in the MVV cycle rallies on offer.
+Participants take part at their own risk.

-We ask all cyclists to adhere to the applicable traffic regulations, wear suitable protective equipment and always adapt their cycling behaviour to local conditions and the weather.
+We ask all cyclists to observe the applicable traffic regulations, wear suitable protective gear and always adapt their riding behaviour to local conditions and the weather.

-Safety first - ride responsibly and with foresight.
+Safety first – ride with foresight and responsibility.